rickfarmer/android-vm/README.md

 1. Plug your android device hardware into the computers USB port
 2. Open the 'Virtual Machine Library'
-3. Select the VM, e.g. "android-vm: default", right-click and choose Settings...'
+3. Select the VM, e.g. "android-vm: default", right-click and choose 'Settings...'
 4. Select 'USB & Bluetooth', check the box next to your device and set the 'Plug In Action' to 'Connect to Linux'
 5. Plug the device into the USB port and verify that it appears when you run `lsusb` from the command line
 6. Your device should appear when running `lsusb` enabling you to use Android `adb`, e.g.